 - A.) Mandatory Attendance and Active Participation/Class Discussions: Students must attend each class, complete reading assignments on time, and contribute positively to classroom discussions.
 Students will be granted two "free" absences.
 Subsequent missed classes will result in a lower grade. - B.) Midterm Examination: A midterm examination will be used to measure students' comprehension of course material.
-The test will include both multiple choice and true-false questions.
+The test will include both multiple choice and truefalse questions.
 Late examinations will not be administered without prior consent of the instructor. - C.) (2) Critical Thinking Activities: Students are required to complete two critical thinking exercises: a "battered woman escape plan" and a criminal profiling activity.
 Each assignment challenges students to "think outside the box" while demonstrating a mastery of relevant concepts, public speaking ability, and analytical skill.
 Late assignments will not be accepted.
 Specific instructions will follow. - D.) Final Examination: A final examination will be administered to assess students' mastery of the subject matter.
-The test will include a combination of multiple-choice, true-false, and essay-variety questions.
-Late exams will not be administered under any circumstances.
+The test will include multiple-choice, true-false, and essayvariety questions.
+Late examinations will not be administered under any circumstances.